top of page

 CAMERON WYATT

-Fast forward a few years to Thomas Jefferson High School, where I rediscovered my passion for video production.
-(Without the trauma of erasing significant moments in your family history).
-I attended the University of Colorado in Boulder, graduating with a BA in film history and BFA in film production.
-My professional career began at Citizen Pictures, a production studio in Denver, where I cut my teeth as an assistant editor and evolved into a passionate editor.
+Fast forward a few years to Thomas Jefferson High School, where I rediscovered my passion for video—this time without the trauma of erasing family history.
+That passion led me to the University of Colorado Boulder, where I earned a BA in Film History and a BFA in Film Production.
+My professional career began at Citizen Pictures, a Denver-based production studio, where I cut my teeth as an assistant editor and grew into a dedicated storyteller.

-Colorado has been my home my entire life.
-When I’m not working on a project, you can usually find me outside; climbing, fishing, mountain biking, or running.
-And, just as my family built a little mountain cabin at the base of Black Mountain, I started a company honored by the same name.
-I work on projects in all stages of development and am always happy to collaborate on productions of all types.
-Whether I can help from behind the lens or in front of the screen, I’d love to talk more about how I can help digitize your vision.
+Colorado has always been home, and when I’m not working on a project, you’ll usually find me outside—climbing, fishing, mountain biking, or running.
+Just as my family built a small mountain cabin at the base of Black Mountain, I started my own company, named in its honor.
+I work on projects at every stage of production and am always eager to collaborate.
+Whether behind the lens or in the editing room, I’d love to help bring your vision to life.

 His name was Old Mose.
 During the turn of the 19th century, he terrorized the people of Fremont County, Colorado; killing livestock, household pets, and, as rumor had it, as many as 40 men.
 In 1904, after years of scourge, he was finally taken down on the side of Black Mountain.
 Weighing in at almost 800 pounds, it took a professional hunter, 15 hunting dogs, and 6 bullets to bring down the great grizzly bear.